scaleoutsean/spectrum-scale-notes/ibm-ess-3.5-to-4.0-upgrade.md

 * The both I/O servers are set to `autoload=yes` (if you want GPFS to auto-start)
 * GPFS service is running (`mmgetstate -aLs`) on all the nodes which have been successfully upgraded
 * Recovery Groups are balanced and filesystems are mounted (`mmlsrecoverygroup`)
-* Filesystem managers are "distributed" (a best practice, if you have more than one filesystem; `mmlsmgr`)
+* Filesystem managers are "distributed" (a best practice, if you have more than one filesystem; `mmlsmgr`) or at least the way they were before the upgrade

 ## Update the enclosure and drive firmware